BGforgeNet/bg2-tweaks-and-tricks/docs/items.md

 - Periart of Proof against Poison
 - Protection from Poison scrolls

-### Distinct color for Perdue's sword
+### Distinct items
-Perdue's sword is annoying to search for, because it looks just like any other short sword.
-This simply gives it another color, to make it stand out.
+Some quests require annoying search for items that don't stand out in any way.
+Example: Perdue's sword looks just like any other short sword.
+This simply gives such items slightly different color, to make them stand out.

+Currently includes:
+- Perdue's sword
+- Nester's dagger

 ### Really PnP protection items
 BG2 always restricted wearing rings of protection (and other similar jewelry) with magical armor.
 That is a crude way to enforce a PnP rule saying that their bonuses shouldn't stack.
 Gameplay-wise, though, it leads to much inventory tetris a frustration.
 There are tweaks to address it, but they work in an unperfect way, still forcing the tetris or stacking AC.